danahynes/KillSwitch/Software/Services/README.md

 #KillSwitch services

-bootup/shutdown services for KillSwitch on the Pi
+bootup/shutdown/reboot services for KillSwitch

+These files are used by systemd to run Python scripts at the appropriate time, either at startup, shutdown, or reboot.

 # -)